 I am not a parent of this school however my kids attend a school nearby.
 Every time I go and drop of my kids at school there is parents parking in the corner of Burnside Ave & Saturn St .
 Blocking the intersection putting their children in harm s way.
 Not only are they blocking the turning intersection but they are parking on a red zone not allowing traffic to make any turns.
 They wait for their children to cross the street blocking the view.
 Anybody could go around that car and turn and run over a child all because these parents are blocking the street & the view to other drivers.
 All because of their laziness to get off the car and drop of their kids.
 I called the school & spoke to some coordinator but she as well didn't seem to care for these kids safety.
 I told this person I had an encounter with one of the parents from they're school this morning.
 This parent after turning on the street was purposely driving really slow blocking my car.
 This so called mother jump out of her car and started screaming & using profanity while I had my son in my car.
 I called the cops & the traffic unit for L..A. & reported her.
 It's sad to see that the **Continue....

 Saturn Street Elementary School is a public elementary school in Los Angeles.
-The principal of Saturn Street Elementary School is Tracie Bryant.
-519 students go to Saturn Street Elementary School and are mostly Hispanic; Black, non-Hispanic; and Filipino.
-39% of the Saturn Street Elementary School students are "limited in English proficiency."
-46% of the 519 students here have subsidized lunches.
+The principal of Saturn Street Elementary School is Tracie Bryant and can be contacted at email@example.com.
+501 students go to Saturn Street Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+36% of the Saturn Street Elementary School students have "limited English proficiency."
+93% of the 501 students here get reduced lunch prices.
 The student to teacher ratio at Saturn Street Elementary School is 16:1.
 Holy Spirit Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture